KATT/next-router-query/README.md

 ## Caveats

+- This is an evening hack and is not production ready
+- Might cause hydration errors when using SSR
 - Relies on `URLSearchParams` - you might need some polyfill
 - Only works in the browser - server will not show the right result